Luup850/Zephyr-drone/README.md

 ## Drone Software
 All the code for the drone can be found in `Zephyr-drone/drone/`

-The code running on the Teensy is found in `Zephyr-drone/drone/drone_ctrl` is a modified version of the original logic for the onboard teensy.
+The code running on the Teensy is found in `Zephyr-drone/drone/drone_ctrl` which is a modified version of the original logic for the onboard teensy.
 Follow Jens tutorial on the previously mentioned wiki, but overwrite the drone_ctrl folder.

 `Zephyr-drone/drone/mission` contains the code for the mission running on the Raspberry Pi.
 To be able to recompile the project, it is nessecary to install OpenCV with contributions.